OpenLineage/OpenLineage/spec/Naming.md

 * Name = path (the datasets)

 ### Data warehouses/data bases
 Datasets are called tables.
-Tables are organised in databases and schemas.
+Tables are organized into databases and schemas.
 #### Postgres:
 Datasource hierarchy:
  * Host